S. Mark Taper Foundation

 Priority Areas

-- Arts: Supporting cultural organizations and arts programs
+• Arts: Supporting cultural organisations and arts programmes

-The foundation emphasizes grantmaking that aligns with principles of diversity, equity, and inclusion, with priority consideration for organizations based in and serving Los Angeles County.
+The foundation emphasises grantmaking that aligns with principles of diversity, equity, and inclusion, with priority consideration for organisations based in and serving Los Angeles County.

 What They Don't Fund